jessechahal/itglue-s3uploader/README.md

     - I had to do this as i didn't know IT Glues office IP address
     - I didn't use a bastion host since that is only needed for private EC2 instances
         - You can use ACL's + security groups to get the same level of security as bastion host for SSH into public EC2 VMs
+- EC2 instances are configured to run in multi-az.
+This is assuming that the 2 provided public subnets are in 2 different AZ's

 Running locally
 ---